vrsp05/STEM-Camp-RC-Car/README.md

 1. In the Arduino IDE, click **Sketch → Upload** (or press `Ctrl+U` / `Cmd+U`).
 2. Wait for the upload to complete.
 You should see "Done uploading" in the console.
 3. Once complete, the MB board is no longer needed (you can disconnect it).
+4. Upon successful boot, the onboard LED will flash three times to indicate the board was successfully flashed.

 ### 6. Drive!